-As at 31 December 2020, Bunnings had a network of approximately 276 Bunnings Warehouse stores across Australia and New Zealand, and around 70 smaller format stores and 30 trade centres.
+As at 19 May 2022, Bunnings had a network of 282 Bunnings Warehouse stores across Australia and New Zealand, 68 small format stores and 33 trade centres, as well as nine Tool Kit Depot stores and 114 Beaumont Tiles stores.

-For the six month period ended 31 December 2020, Bunnings Australia and New Zealand reported revenue of \$9.05 billion, up 24.4 per cent on the previous corresponding period.
-At the time, Bunnings indicated it had made the following progress on its strategic agenda:
+For the six month period ended 31 December 2021, Bunnings Australia and New Zealand reported revenue of \$9.2 billion, up 1.7 per cent on the previous corresponding period.
+Earnings before tax was \$1.259 billion for the same period.